-7.1 SCHOOL HOURS, ENTRY AND EXIT PROCEDURES
+7.1 SCHOOL HOUR ENTRY AND EXIT PROCEDURE

-The school hours are the same each day: from 8.15am to 2.00pm.
-School doors open at 08:00am.
+The school is open from 08:00am and lessons end at 2:30pm.
 During the school day there are two breaks during which students have time to eat (snack or lunch) and to play outside.
 Our Groups 1 and 2 have extra time to play outside.